Jennifer Schepers

 How did you get to your position at O’Neill?

-Originally from West Michigan, I graduated from Hope College in 2016 with a BA in Communication.
+Originally from West Michigan, I graduated in 2016 with a BA in Communication.
 From there, I went on to work in Talent Acquisition for almost four years until I decided to go back for my Master’s Degree in the Fall of 2019.
-In April 2021, I was awarded my Master’s of Education with an emphasis in College Student Affairs Leadership from Grand Valley State University!
-During my graduate degree, I worked as a graduate assistant for the GVSU Career Center.
-I also had experiences working in career services for Muskegon Community College and the Erb Institute for Global Sustainable Enterprise at the University of Michigan.
+In April 2021, I was awarded my Master’s of Education with an emphasis in College Student Affairs Leadership!
+During my graduate degree, I worked as a graduate assistant for the Career Center.
+I also had experiences working in career services for two other colleges throughout Michigan.
 I believe that the combination of skills I gained from my talent acquisition experiences and my higher education experiences led me to this wonderful career consultant position at the O’Neill School!

 What part do you enjoy the most about working in the Career Hub at O’Neill?